 - Checking presentation and content of all homework being returned to school.

-- Providing the school with information about any problems through the homework section of the school planner or by contacting the school directly.
+- Providing the school with information about any problems by contacting the class teacher by email.

 Where students fail to complete homework faculties will allocate an appropriate sanction.